Looking for some great but simple alternatives for capers? You're going to love these options!

 What are Capers?

-These small green edible flower buds come from Capparis Spinosa plant (Caper Bush) and they bring floral, salty, and tangy notes to dishes such as Chicken Piccata, Pasta Puttanesca or Cured Salmon.
+These small green edible flower buds come from the Capparis Spinosa plant (Caper Bush) and they bring floral, salty, and tangy notes to dishes such as Chicken Piccata, Pasta Puttanesca or Cured Salmon.
 Look for them in small jars near condiments or Italian ingredients in most supermarkets.

 Capers are versatile enough to enhance any pasta and salad dishes, making them a must-have ingredient that brings a burst of flavor to any recipe.